Axobot-org/Axobot/docs/moderator.rst

 **Syntax:** :code:`clear <number> [parameters]`

 This command allows you to efficiently delete messages, with a list of possible parameters for more accuracy.
 You can thus specify a list of members to check by mentioning them, `+i` to delete all messages containing files/images, `+l` for those containing links or Discord invitations, `+p` for pinned messages.
-By default, the bot will not delete pinned messages
+By default, the bot will not delete pinned messages.

 Be careful, all specified settings must be validated for the message to be deleted.
 For example, if you enter :code:`clear 10 @Z_runner#7515 +i`, the bot will check in the last ten messages if the message comes from Z_runner#7515 AND if the message contains an image.